Rethunk-Tech/next-ui-builder/README.md

 Open [http://localhost:9000](http://localhost:9000) with your browser to see the result.

 You can start editing the page by modifying `pages/index.tsx`.
 The page auto-updates as you edit the file.

-[API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:9000/api/hello](http://localhost:9000/api/hello).
-This endpoint can be edited in `pages/api/hello.ts`.

-The `pages/api` directory is mapped to `/api/*`.
-Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

 ## Learn More